 Train running late?
 Get a Train Delay Certificate(Chien Shoumei)!

-These certificates might look something like the above.
+These certificates might look something like the one pictured above.
 The certificate indicates the date of the delay along the bottom and the amount of the delay on the right or left columns in 5 minute increments.
 Certificates are generally issued for any delay of 5 minutes or more.